-COUI COURSE OUTCOMES Upon Upon successful completion of the course, the student will be able to: C01 Design and analysis of small signal high frequency transistor amplifier using BJT and FET. К3 CO2 Design and analysis of multistage amplifiers using BJT and FET and Differential amplifier using BJT. К3 CO3 Derive the expressions for frequency of oscillation and condition for oscillation of RC and LC oscillators and their amplitude and frequency stability concept. К3 CO4 Know the classification of the power and tuned amplifiers and their analysis with performance comparison K2 CO5 Demonstrate the applications of tuned amplifiers.
+COUI COURSE OUTCOMES Upon Cognitive Level CO1 Design and analysis of small signal high frequency transistor amplifier using BJT and FET. К3 CO2 Design and analysis of multistage amplifiers using BJT and FET and Differential amplifier using BJT. К3 CO3 Derive the expressions for frequency of oscillation and condition for oscillation of RC and LC oscillators and their amplitude and frequency stability concept. К3 CO4 Know the classification of the power and tuned amplifiers and their analysis with performance comparison K2 CO5 Demonstrate the applications of tuned amplifiers.
 K2